WHAT ARE THE RISKS OF REIKI?

 Some clients can experience increased tiredness or mild side effects of Reiki such as headaches, nausea, stomachaches, diarrhea or flue -like symptoms following a Reiki session.
 These discomforts are sometimes referred to as "healing crises" or "energy healing crises."
 Whilst the terminology may sound alarming (and I personally prefer to use the words 'side effect of healing'), it simply signifies the body's response to shifting energy.
 No different to feeling tired after a deeply dealing counselling session or feeling the detox symptoms after giving up a bad habit like sugar.
 They are signs of detox and healing and nothing at all to be concerned about.
 For an extra layer or comfort, I encourage all my clients to stay in touch with me and any side effects they may be experiencing so that I can monitor and also provide comfort to them post-session.

 Having said that, these are not common to experiences and they are generally mild and certainly transient, indicating the body's natural healing response.
-These symptoms support the efficacy of Reiki's capacity to shift energy and heal.
+These experiences are interpreted within Reiki practice as part of the natural energetic response following a session.

 For the most part, clients report a sense of calm and well-being after a Reiki session.